FAQ

 Medical guidelines may change over time as our understanding of genetics evolves.
 We only report gene changes that have established medical guidelines that could impact your clinical care.
 The result you are given will be based on the current medical guidelines at the time your report is issued.

-If you choose to donate a saliva sample, your sample will arrive at an OHSU clinical laboratory where we will extract your DNA from the mouthwash, sequence the DNA, and analyze the results.
-All of these steps take time in order to provide accurate results.
+If you chose to donate a saliva sample before the genetic screening pause, your sample will be kept at an OHSU clinical laboratory where we extracted your DNA from the mouthwash, sequenced the DNA, and analyzed the results.

 Once your sample has been analyzed and you have received a result, any leftover DNA will be stored in a secure data and tissue bank, called a repository.
 Your sample and your genetic screening results may be used for future research studies.